 Instead of walking normally, you should focus on brisk walking to increase your intensity.
 Your moderate-intensity exercise zone should be around 60 to 70 percent of your maximum heart rate.
 Research by Ohio State University showed that improving your walking speed can help you burn 20 percent more calories.

 You can also incorporate intervals in your walks.
-Try taking a 1-minute burst of fast walking every 5 minutes for increasing the intensity of your walks and to burn more calories.
+Try taking a 1-minute burst of fast walking and then walking at a regular pace for 4 minutes to rest and recover.
+You can repeat this as many times as necessary, and you can always adjust the active and resting times.
+Intervals allow you to increase the intensity of your walks and to burn more calories.

 Track Your Progress